bradyfontenot/ljw/readme.md

 # **Linux Job Worker**

+First pass at Go. not that pretty but, had to start somewhere :).

 A worker service for scheduling and running linux processes concurrently from multiple clients.
 The server provides a REST API secured with mutual TLS for authentication.
 It offers the ability to start, stop and query the status and logs for all jobs using a simple client cli.

 self signed certificates are stored in the project's ssl directory for sole purpose of running locally and as proof of concept.